Whether Mike Glennon knows it or not, Thursday could be his last stand

 The punt’s trajectory actually went to Cohen’s right.
 The ball bounced inside the Bears’ 5 and then through the end zone for a touchback.

-It was a savvy play made by a rookie, but also one that often goes unrecognized during games.
+It was a savvy play made by a rookie but also one that often goes unrecognized.
 Such plays are crucial in terms of field position, especially in close games.

-“We ask the returners to put themselves in that situation and we work on decoy stuff,” specials-teams coordinator Jeff Rodgers said.
+“We ask the returners to put themselves in that situation, and we work on decoy stuff,” specials-teams coordinator Jeff Rodgers said.
 “We work on catch stuff.
 We work on decision-making back there.

 “That was a very mature play by him.
 [Cohen] drew their gunner away, and because it wasn’t like a line-drive punt, fortunately for us, they didn’t have a gunner in position to make that play.”